When does couples therapy fail? What are the fluttering red flags that tell us there is trouble ahead?

 We try our best to weed out any insincere potential clients during our initial phone interview.
 And we study the Big Big Books very carefully.
 We have been known to stop some couples therapy intensives before they start because these clients aren’t appropriate for couples therapy.
 But they might benefit from Discernment Counseling.

 When does couples therapy fail?
-When all-purpose therapists are perfectly comfortable doing “as-if” and “life-support” couples therapy.
+When general practitioner therapists are perfectly comfortable doing “as-if” and “life-support” couples therapy.
 This might include some dubiously “therapeutic” interventions.

 Dr. K says she’s like a rescue dog.
 She’s looking for signs of life.
 And that’s how we roll at Couples Therapy Inc.

 We admire courageous couples who might feel helpless or hopeless, but deeply long to find some way to repair and connect once more.
-If you want help, we are help.
+If you’ve been in emotional gridlock, and you want help, we are the help you need.